Tedby141/Tedby141/README.md

 <sup>★ I curse a lot AND I say reclaimable slurs, PLEASE tell me if you're uncomfortable with that, I will not be mad and I'll try to think before speaking a bit more! <3</sup>

-</sup>☆ As with number one, the reason I am quiet and so introverted is because I do have really bad social anxiety.
-But once I get to know someone, I'm much more open!<sup>
+<sup>☆ As with number one, the reason I am quiet and so introverted is because I do have really bad social anxiety.
+But once I get to know someone, I'm much more open!</sup>

-<sup>★ I can start to cling really easily if you talk to me a lot and so.
-I won't depend on you like my life depends on it, but expect me to be like "omg omgo mgomg hiii omggg hiii can i hang out with u" and shit, because I am a really lonely individual and search out safe spaces and people to be safe around though I don't really take that first step due to my social anxiety and anxiety in general.</sup>
+<sup>★ I can start to cling really easily if you talk to me a lot because I am affection starved.</sup>

-<sup>☆ I have chronic severe tummy aches daily, if I don't respond i'm probably afk shitting my guts out or offtab ok??? dont take it to heart if i dont answer you</sup>

 </details>